GeorgiYovchev/f-project/README.md

 - **Frontend Service**: Interfaces with users, handling actions like login and data entry, all through Flask.

-- **User Service**: Manages user accounts, authentication, and securely stores data using SQLite.
+- **User Service**: Manages user accounts, authentication, and securely stores and retreives data using SQLite.

-- **Data Service**: Responsible for storing and retrieving user data, also leveraging SQLite.
+- **Data Service**: Responsible for storing data, also leveraging SQLite.

 ## System Design